 City of Airdrie recycling facilities (including the Airdrie Transfer Site) are subsidized through an environmental fee paid by Airdrie and Rocky View County residents (additional fees apply at the Transfer Site).
 Business use of our facilities is not permitted as they do not contribute to this funding.

 Residents are encouraged to do their part and drop-off recyclable materials at one of the City's facilities:

 - Eastside Recycle Depot (21 East Lake Hill)

 - Transfer Site

-With the start of blue cart collection for single family homes in April and multi-family recycling starting this year as well, it is expected the volume of recycling at the Westside Recycle Depot will decrease significantly.
-With this in mind, the Westside Recycle Depot will be closed at the end of April 2017.
+With the start of blue cart collection for single family homes in April and multi-family recycling starting this year as well the volume of recycling at the Westside Recycle Depot has decreased significantly.
+Due to this the Westside Recycle Depot was closed on May 1, 2017.

 The following tips are designed to make your recycling experience quick and efficient.

 1. Know what items are accepted and how to sort based on facility.

 2. Ensure recyclables are clean and presorted.
 Some items are made of more than one type of recyclable material, so please ensure each part is placed in the correct bin.
 It is necessary for each bin to be free of mixed material since we deliver recyclable materials directly to market.

 3. Place all items in the appropriate bins.